michael-hartmann/caps/docs/manual/manual.rst

    :scale: 100 %

    Experiments in the plane-sphere geometry.
-The blue area denotes the aspect ratios that are accessible using libcasimir.
+The blue area denotes the aspect ratios that are accessible using CaPS.
 The inset depicts the plane-sphere geometry.

-libcasimir is an implementation of the Casimir effect in the plane-sphere geometry.
+CaPS is an implementation of the Casimir effect in the plane-sphere geometry.
 The geometry consists of a sphere of radius :math:`R` separated by a distance :math:`L` from an infinite plate, see the inset of Figure 1.
 We assume that the sphere and the plane are in vacuum.
 The main goal of the library and the associated programs is to compute the free energy :math:`\mathcal{F}` depending on the radius :math:`R` of the sphere, the separation :math:`L` between sphere and plate, the temperature :math:`T`, and the dielectric properties of the objects.
-The library is highly optimized and allows you - depending on parameters and your hardware - to compute the free energy for aspect ratios up to :math:`R/L\sim 10\,000`.
+The code is highly optimized and allows you - depending on parameters and your hardware - to compute the free energy for aspect ratios up to :math:`R/L\sim 10\,000`.

 Features
 --------